 God's Spirit brings conviction to the truth of God's Word; towards one's being set free from a life of sin and rebellion against God.
 Until the last breath of life leaves the body there is hope!
 God does not forsake you but seeks to save the soul of man, through the cleansing power of the blood of His Son Jesus Christ.

-In many Western nations there is a withdrawing from the hope of the Gospel; while in many Third World nations there is an advancing of such hope, with those who are drawing nearer to the Lord through difficulties being experienced on a daily basis due to one's faith.
+In many Western nations there is a withdrawing from the hope of the Gospel; while in many Third World nations there is an advancing of such hope, with those who are drawing nearer to the Lord even though there are difficulties being experienced, on a daily basis, due to one's faith.

 We are seeing persecution of believers in Christ, in an attempt to stop the spread of the Gospel, but it is having a different effect; it is drawing people to the Gospel!
 Where there is seemingly no hope; the Gospel message is "Good News" in that there is hope through Christ Jesus!

-Jesus read from the Book of Isaiah: The Spirit of the Lord is upon me, because he has anointed me to preach the gospel to the poor; He has anointed sent me to heal the broken-hearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised (or oppressed), to preach the acceptable year of the Lord.
+Jesus read from the Book of Isaiah: The Spirit of the Lord is upon me, because he has anointed me to preach the gospel to the poor; He has sent me to heal the broken-hearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised (oppressed), to preach the acceptable year of the Lord.

-And he closed the book (or scroll), and he gave it again to the minister (or attendant), and sat down.
+And he closed the book (scroll), and he gave it again to the minister (attendant), and sat down.
 And the eyes of all them that were in the synagogue were fastened on him.
-And he began to say to them, This day is this scripture fulfilled in your ears (or hearing) (Luke 4:18-21.
+And he began to say to them, This day is this scripture fulfilled in your ears (hearing) (Luke 4:18-21.

 Jesus is still, through His Word and God's Spirit, fulfilling those words; reaching out to those seemingly with no hope, with a message of deliverance.